RisingStack/react-easy-state/README.md

 )
 ```

-The above snippet won't work, because `increment` is passed as a callback and looses its `this`.
+The above snippet won't work, because `increment` is passed as a callback and loses its `this`.
 You should use the direct object reference - `counter` in this case - instead of `this`.

 ```js
 const counter = store({